JBludau/kokkos-core-wiki/docs/source/API/core/builtinreducers/ReducerConcept.rst

 The concept of a Reducer is the abstraction that defines the "how" a "Reduction" is performed during the parallel reduce execution pattern.
 The abstraction of "what" is given as a template parameter and corresponds to the "what" that is being reduced in the :ref:`parallel_reduce <parallel_reduce()>`. operation.
 This page describes the definitions and functions expected from a Reducer with a hypothetical 'Reducer' class definition.
 A brief description of built-in reducers is also included.

+.. admonition:: WARNING
+  :class: attention

+  This class changed its behavior in Kokkos 4.0:

+    * Previously this class was super lame
+    * Now this class is super cool

 .. role:: cpp(code)
    :language: cpp